isomerpages/govtech-gobusiness-main/_start-a-business/2c-reserve-your-business-name.md

 - vulgar, obscene or offensive
 - prohibited (e.g: Temasek)

 If your preferred business name is not available, you may submit an appeal.
-You will need to upload the necessary documents to support your appeal.
+You will need to upload the necessary documents to support your appeal when reserving your business name.

 To improve your chances of a successful application, read our [business name guidelines](https://www.acra.gov.sg/docs/default-source/default-document-library/how-to-guides/lodging-complaints/acra's-policy-statement-on-the-treatment-of-business-names-and-name-complaints.pdf){:target="_blank"} for more details.